Northern Virginia trolleys: History

 In 1890, the Alexandria and Fairfax Passenger Railway was chartered to provide a faster way to reach Mount Vernon than the steamboats that had been used since Mount Vernon opened to the public three decades earlier.
 In 1892, it changed its name to the Washington, Alexandria, and Mount Vernon Electric Railway and began operating between Alexandria and Mount Vernon.
 Desiring to become an interurban railroad, it updated its charter and extended the line to Rosslyn in 1896.
-Along that extension it reached a point called Arlington Junction, located near the present-day corner of S. Eads and S. 12th Streets in Arlington where it also built tracks to the 1872 Long Bridge allowing access to Washington, D.C.
+Along that extension it reached a point called Arlington Junction on the towpath of the abandoned Alexandria Canal near the present-day corner of S. Eads and S. 12th Streets in Arlington where it also built tracks to the 1872 Long Bridge allowing access to Washington, D.C.
 Once across the Long Bridge, it first used the Belt Line Street Railway Company's old horsecar tracks to reach a station on 14th Street NW in downtown.
 A year later, it tore those tracks out and replaced them with ones that allowed for underground power.
 Service to DC began in May 1896 and a few months later to Rosslyn.
 When the Rosslyn extension opened in July 1896, it was the longest electric streetcar line in the world.

 In 1902, the railroad moved its station, as the Belt Line's tracks were circling the block containing the site of a planned new District Building (now the John A. Wilson Building).
 The new station at 1204 Pennsylvania Avenue NW extended along Pennsylvania Avenue NW, and D Street, NW, from 12th Street, NW, to 13 1/2 Street, NW, near the site of the present Federal Triangle Metro station and on the opposite side of 12th Street from the Old Post Office building.
 In May of that year, the tracks between Arlington Junction and Four Mile Run were doubled to allow for storing rush hour cars during the day.